Blueberry Shortbread Cookies

 3. Mix your softened butter sticks with the powdered sugar.
 The easiest way is with a hand mixer or stand mixing bowl.
 I used a stand mixing bowl for this recipe.
 You want the butter and powered sugar to become light and fluffy.

 4. In a separate bowl combine your other dry ingredients.
 Flour, baking powder, salt, and blueberry powder.
 Whisk until evenly combined.

 5. Slowly add your dry ingredients to your butter and sugar mixture until it’s all combined.
 It may be crumbly looking and that is okay and expected.

-6. Add your dried blueberry pieces to mixture and mix until evenly distributed.
+6. Add your dried blueberry pieces to mixture and mix until evenly distributed. (if using)

 7. Line a surface with plastic wrap and take the mixture and dump out onto the wrap.

 8. Press the mixture into a disc shape and wrap it up with the plastic wrap.
 Place into the fridge to chill for at least 30 minutes or overnight.

 9. Take your chilled dough and roll it out to about 1/4 thick.
 I find it much easier to pound the dough with the rolling pin as it’s quite hard from the fridge rather than “roll” it out.